tprasadtp/protonvpn-docker/README.md

 > **Warning**
 >
-> This Feature is experimental and is not covered by semver compatibility guarantees.
+> This feature is experimental and is **NOT** covered by semver compatibility guarantees.

 Kill-Switch is not a hard kill-switch but more of an "internet" kill-switch.
 LAN addresses, Link-Local addresses and CGNAT(also Tailscale) addresses remain reachable.
-Unlike most VPN containers, kill-switch is implemented via routing policies, rather than firewall rules.
+Unlike most VPN containers, kill-switch is implemented via routing policies, routing priorities and custom route tables rather than firewall rules.

+- Kill-switch **WILL NOT** be disabled during reconnects.
-- Kill-switch will not be disabled during reconnects or disconnect unless `--ks` flag is also specified.
+- Kill-switch **WILL NOT** be disabled when running `protonwire disconnect` unless `--kill-switch` flag is **ALSO** specified.
-- Using kill-switch with systemd unit **AND** using `protonwire` CLI manually in some edge cases create duplicate kill-switch routing policies.
+- Kill-switch is **NOT** reliable when upgrading the protonwire package.
+This is because binary itself may change during upgrade and it might include breaking changes.
+This only applies to native packages as containers are immutable and re-created during upgrades.
 - Using kill-switch with systemd unit **AND** using `protonwire` to manually disable kill-switch will lead to kill-switch being re-created during service restarts.
-- Using kill-switch with systemd unit **AND** using `protonwire` to manually disable kill-switch can lead to unit-errors as conflicting route priorities can be created.

 ## Usage